grantMU3000/WebPortfolio/README.md

 ## Directions for Use

 1. To run this website, open any web browser and search “grantrobinson2026.com”.
-If you aren’t immediately sent to the homescreen, the screenshot below indicates what the link should look like (Using Google).
+This link should take you to the homescreen.